software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 >
 > Android SDK 24+ is required as the minSdkVersion in your build.gradle.

+For iOS, you need to set the deployment target to 14.0 or higher.

 ## Example

 Turbo `webview` can be rendered using native view `VisitableView`.